mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 Microsoft has this cool culture around interns so all the FTEs are super helpful to interns.
 Sometimes that means reaching out to a relevant FTE for technical help, but also reaching out to random FTEs to schedule chats and learn about them, their work, and more about the company.
 Interns can easily be identified by their special email alias and Teams also shows every employee's position.
 I thought this was strange at first because my previous internship advertised that interns were treated like FTE, so if someone didn't know that you were an intern, there wasn't an easy way to discover that.

 I was heavily encouraged to reach out to random FTEs and schedule quick chats with them to learn more.
 I don't remember where I got this from, maybe it was from the Slack/Discord or random videos/articles/blog posts online, but multiple sources highly recommend I take advantage of it.
-I would pass this encourgement to new interns, especially since this was my favorite FTE networking experience.
+I would pass this encouragement to new interns, especially since this was my favorite FTE networking experience.

 As interns/college students, we know very little and Microsoft has many engineers who have been working for longer than I've been alive, so it's super cool to get new insights from them about random stuff.
 They can also be a good resource to learn more about the company or area.
 Additionally, this is a unique way to expand your Microsoft network and find a new team to return to.
 Once you leave, you no longer have access and FTEs won't be as responsive to randos so these are great opportunities to leverage while still an intern.